Rashes involve changes in the color, feeling or texture of your skin.

 - Have you noticed a tick or insect bite?

-- What are your underlying medical problems?
-Do you have, for example, asthma or allergies?
+- What medical problems do you have, such as asthma or allergies?

 Tests may include:

-Depending on the cause of your rash, treatments may include medicated creams or lotions, medications taken by mouth, or skin surgery.
+Depending on the cause of your rash, treatments may include medicated creams or lotions, medicines taken by mouth, or skin surgery.

 Many primary care providers are comfortable dealing with common rashes.
 For more complicated skin disorders, you may need a referral to a dermatologist.